sniro84/FSJS-Techdegree-Project10-Full-Stack-App-with-React-and-a-REST-API/readme.md

     Server-side: Node + Express + Sequilize ORM<br/>
     Client-side: React<br/>

-To run the project :
+To run the project, download the project files and then :
 1. In the api folder, type : npm install --> npm run seed --> npm start.
 2. In the client folder, type : npm install --> npm start.